urschrei/Geopython/README.md

 [![Cellular](data/voronoi_gh.png)](https://raw.githubusercontent.com/urschrei/Geopython/master/data/voronoi.png "Tesselate Everything")

-[Bikepath](bikepath.ipynb): takes a subset of London bicycle hire stations, creates a DataFrame of all possible origin and destination pairs, and then uses MapZen's wonderful [open OSRM endpoint](https://mapzen.com/blog/osrm-services) to get valid bicycle routes between them.
+[Bikepath](bikepath.ipynb): takes a subset of London bicycle hire stations, creates a DataFrame of all possible origin and destination pairs, and then uses MapZen's wonderful [open Valhalla endpoint](https://mapzen.com/projects/valhalla) to get valid bicycle routes between them.
 These routes are then plotted (it's just the first 400 – there are over 490k origin / destination pairs in total) on a map.

 [![Bikepath](data/london_bike_routes_gh.png)](bikepath.ipynb "Unpleasantly vascular, no?")